freddolino-lab/ShapeME/README.md

 The files will have the following names, where "\*" will be replaced with your file prefix.

-1. \*.fa.EP - electrostatic potential
+1. \*.fa.EP - minor groove electrostatic potential
 2. \*.fa.HelT - helical twist
 3. \*.fa.MGW - minor groove width
 4. \*.fa.ProT - propeller twist